 - Which products sell well and which don’t

-Armed with all of this data and insight, bar managers can restructure menus, set better prices, use the most cost-efficient brands in mixed drinks, create profitable promotions, plan for the future, and more.
-In one sentence, bar inventory management is important because it improves your bottom line.
+With all this data and insight, bar managers can restructure menus, set better prices, use the most cost-efficient brands in mixed drinks, create profitable promotions, plan for the future, and more.
+In one sentence, liquor inventory management is essential because it is your business's money tied up in your stock.

 15 Bar Inventory Management Mistakes (And What To Do About Them)